sfragkoul/synth4bench/README.md

 ## Execution
 <div align='justify'> Here follows the list of all scripts and their description:

 `01_synth4bench.sh` - This bash script is the basis of synth4bench workflow.
-It calls NEAT in order to generate 10 individual synthetic data datasets, create one Merged bam file, performs some preprocess steps before implementing somatic variant calling using GATK-Mutect2, Freebayes, VarDict, VarScan and LoFreq and produces bam report files with the genomic content at certain chromosomal positionsusing bam-readcount.
+It calls NEATv3.3 in order to generate 10 individual synthetic data datasets, create one Merged bam file, performs some preprocess steps before implementing somatic variant calling using GATK-Mutect2, Freebayes, VarDict, VarScan and LoFreq and produces bam report files with the genomic content at certain chromosomal positionsusing bam-readcount.
 Please replace all `path/to/files/` with desired paths.

 - Input: fasta reference file